 The Margaret River region is also one of the best places to get your surf on, especially for more experienced surfers.
 Click here for more information on different breaks in the area.

+I hope this article gives you a good idea of what to see in Margaret River!
 Have you ever been to the Margaret River region?
 Tell me all about your favourite spots in the comments section below!

 Pin this for later!